Dirac231/EXP101/LINUX/LESSON_1/README.md

 A "binary" is the compiled version of a code, written in a programming language.\
 \
-The code is translated via the "compiler" in a sequence of CPU instructions known as "assembly", each instruction corresponding to an elementary CPU operation.\
+The code is translated via the "compiler" in a sequence of CPU instructions known as "assembly code", each instruction corresponding to an elementary CPU operation.\
 \
 When you compile a code, you can choose the target "architecture" to be 32-bit or 64-bit.
 The assembly code you get will be slightly different, this is because the architecture decides two things:
 - The RAM memory map.